oracle-livelabs/apex/apex-workflows/5-add-human-tasks/5-add-human-tasks.md

 ## What's Next

-In the next lab, you continue building the Doctor Appointment Workflow, focusing on defining activities, setting parameters, and creating conditional branches.
+In the next lab, you continue building the Calculates Fess Workflow, focusing on defining activities, setting parameters, and creating conditional branches.

 You may now **proceed to the next lab**.